 The next step was for Behavioral Health Services Staff to develop the written proposal.
-Once the document went through the established internal review process, the plan was sent out to stakeholders, Steering Committee members, and the community for review during a thirty-day public comment period (March 5, 2007 through February 7, 2007.
+Once the document went through the established internal review process, the plan was sent out to stakeholders, Steering Committee members, and the community for review during a thirty-day public comment period.
 A copy of the Plan was also posted on the Orange County MHSA website and the Network of Care website.
 Also posted were an Executive Summary of the plan and information on how to obtain hard copies.
 The Executive Summary was also made available in Spanish and Vietnamese.